 Ah, Bolivia.
-One of the cheapest countries in South America, just well-known enough for cocaine and ill-known for its other qualities that it makes your friends question your travel choices but conveniently located en route from Peru to Chile so every backpacker in South America has at least dabbled into the country, even if it’s just a few nights of crazy partying in La Paz and some perspective photos from Salar de Uyuni.
+One of the cheapest countries in South America, just well-known enough for cocaine and ill-known for its better qualities to make your friends and your mum question your travel choices.
+However, as it is conveniently located en route from Peru to Chile, almost every backpacker in South America has at least dabbled into the country, even if it’s just a few nights of crazy partying in La Paz and some perspective photos from Salar de Uyuni.

 I originally planned to spend about ten days in the country – you know, tick off all the big things, before moving onto Peru.
 But Bolivia captured me.
 It’s a surprising country with some of the most beautiful scenery I have encountered on my travels and stark contrasts between the cultural and the wild, the heat and the cold, and the jungle and the mountains.
 In 27 days my route took me from +30 to -10 and from 410 m to 5,400 m, and all I can say is that Bolivia far exceeded all my expectations.

 Bolivia is also the dream destination of any adventure traveller that craves for that special kind of rush.
 Just being in the country is exciting; in cities, traffic rules have been replaced with the law of the jungle, and the highways between cities are so ill-kept and narrow that you have to keep your eyes closed and pray you’re not going to fall off the cliff.
 Combine this with a foreign language (knowing some Spanish is a must) and the rumour that everyone gets sick in Bolivia, one way or another, and you’ve got yourself ingredients for a proper adventure.

 Of course on top of the excitement of surviving the amazing Bolivia, there are also some actual activities you can do to fully enjoy your time in the country and to cause your mum a heart attack.

 Hiking in the Amboro National Park